inducer/pycuda/doc/source/array.rst

     The :class:`DeviceAllocation` instance created for the memory that backs this :class:`GPUArray`.

+  .. attribute :: shape

+    The tuple of lengths of each dimension in the array.

+  .. attribute :: dtype

+    The numpy :class:`numpy.dtype` of the items in the GPU array.

+  .. attribute :: size

+    The number of individual entries in the array.
+Can also be computed by multiplying up the numbers in :attr:`shape`.

+  .. attribute :: nbytes

+    The size of the entire array in bytes.
+Computed as :attr:`size` times ``dtype.itemsize``.

   .. method :: set(ary, stream=None)

     Transfer the contents the :class:`numpy.ndarray` object *ary*